MicrosoftDocs/azure-devops-docs/docs/repos/git/complete-pull-requests.md

 ### Multiple merge base issue

 In some cases, a PR has more than one true merge base, and this can cause security issues.
 If the files in the PR have different versions between the merge bases, a multiple merge base warning happens.
-For more information and remediation, see [Multiple merge base issue](about-pull-requests.md#multiple-merge-base-issue).
+For more information and remediation, see [Multiple merge bases](about-pull-requests.md#multiple-merge-bases).

 ::: moniker range=">= tfs-2017"